The future of the McGill Library

 The Library is a nexus for students, professors and staff across all faculties, helping to inspire and stimulate the great minds of today and tomorrow.
 Drawing on almost two centuries of resources, we have accumulated one of the largest and most unique collections in North America.
 We offer access to over 5 million print volumes and journals, 2.3 million e-books, e-theses and e-journals, and hundreds of thousands of sound and video recordings, musical scores, microforms and maps.

 The Library holds a special place in the hearts and minds of many McGill alumni, faculty, students, friends, and supporters.
-The Library serves as a home for research, collaboration, and study, whether in the comfortable and elegant Birks Reading Room, the welcoming study areas of the Schulich Library of Science and Engineering, or at one of the many subject specialty libraries located across the campus.
-Your gift to the library supports the acquisition of new materials, preservation of collections, new technology, rare books and manuscripts, and more.
+It serves as a home for study, research and collaboration, whether in the comfortable and elegant Birks Reading Room, the welcoming study areas of the Schulich Library of Physical Sciences, Life Sciences, and Engineering, or at one of the many subject specialty libraries located across both campuses.

-Development and Alumni Relations Officer
+Steven Spodek, Development and Alumni Relations Officer

 Office of the Dean of Libraries